3cqs-coder/SymBot/docs/README.md

 1. Open a Telegram chat with `@BotFather`
 2. Once there you may need to type or click on `/start`
 3. Type: `/newbot`
-4. Choose a username that will be displayed when you receive messages from Telegram.
+4. Choose a name that will be displayed when you receive messages from Telegram.
 For simplicity, just use: **SymBot**.
 This does not need to be unique to Telegram.
 5. Now you need to choose a unique Telegram username.
-This can be anything you choose, but it must end in the word **bot**.
+This can be just about any string value, but it must end in the word **bot**.
 For example: **MySymBotServer123_bot**
 6. If the username you chose was not already taken, then you should receive a token that looks something like: **12345:AbCdEfG_123Abc**
 7. Open a chat with your new bot **MySymBotServer123_bot** (use the actual name of your bot)
 8. Type or click on `/start`